innovationgarage/TTyGO/README.md

 # Firewall configuration

-You need to open outgoing tcp traffic to the ports 1026 and 1024 to elcheapoais.innovationgarage.tech.
+You need to open outgoing tcp traffic to the ports 1026 and 1024 to elcheapoais.innovationgarage.tech (93.188.234.96).

 # Default configuration